ESTATE TAXES

 FEDERAL ESTATE TAX:

 The Federal estate tax threshold for 2024 is $13.61 million for an individual (combined to $27.22 million for married couples), with a 40% tax on the excess over that amount.
-This threshold is going back down to $5 million as of January 1, 2026, but will likely be changed before then.
+This threshold is going back down to $5 million as of January 1, 2026 (around $7 million with inflation adjustment), but will likely be changed before then and even if it goes through, it's likely that "portability" will remain (the ability to double a married couples credits from $7 million to $14 million without having 2 Trusts).

 MASSACHUSETTS ESTATE TAX: